County Guide

 Key takeaways

-• DeKalb County has approximately 770,000 residents (U.S. Census Bureau, 2023 ACS) — Decatur is the county seat, but most of the county's population lives in unincorporated DeKalb or in the City of Atlanta's DeKalb portions.
+• DeKalb County has approximately 770,000 residents (U.S. Census Bureau, 2023 ACS) — Georgia's third most populous county; Decatur is the county seat.

-• Many "Atlanta, GA" postal addresses are actually in DeKalb County — confirming which county an Atlanta address falls in is essential before choosing a court portal.
+• Many "Atlanta, GA" postal addresses are in DeKalb County — the Fulton-DeKalb boundary runs through intown Atlanta neighborhoods.
+Confirm county by address before selecting any portal.

 DeKalb County quick facts